Overview

 Vulvar boil occurs as a result of an infection of a hair follicle.
 Cysts can also form on the vulva in women.
 Bartholin cysts are quite common.
 They’re formed if Bartholin glands become blocked or infected.
 These glands produce fluid to lubricate the vagina.

-When to Consult a Doctor for Vaginal boils
+When to consult a doctor for vaginal boils

 FAQs About Vaginal Boils Answered by Your Doctors Online

-A vaginal boil is bump that develops under your skin in your pubic area.
+A vaginal boil is a bump that develops under your skin in your pubic area.
 It is pus-filled and often painful.
 The bacteria Staphylococcus aureus is the organism that usually infects hair follicles.

 Boils are not classified as a sexually transmitted disease.
 However, if you come in close contact with someone with a draining boil, you can get the infection.